isabelbengu/Multi-asset-portfolio-construction-in-Python/README.md

 **Income is indexed to realised HICP.** Euro inflation exceeded 8% in 2022.
-Indexing the client's withdrawal at a smooth 2% would understate the real withdrawal burden in the year the portfolio was also falling — which is exactly the sequence risk the mandate exists to survive.
+Indexing the client's withdrawal at a smooth 2% would understate the real withdrawal burden in the year the portfolio was also falling, which is exactly the sequence risk the mandate exists to survive.

 ## Method notes